-Our SNP panel allowed us to define five strongly differentiated panmictic genetic clusters, two in the Atlantic Ocean, two in the Mediterranean Sea, and one in the Black Sea, which cannot be morphologically distinguished with reliability so far (i.e. cryptic lineages).
-The average genetic differentiation between clusters and its associated variance were strong (0.1 ± 0.02 < FST < 0.25 ± 0.04).
-In this context, identifying outlier loci is a complex task with problems of false positives on the one hand (Lotterhos and Whitlock 2014, 2015).
-Indeed, the neutral model can easily underestimate the variance of differentiation.
-On the other hand, it may result in misinterpretations, because many loci of various sorts interact together to generate a semi-permeable barrier to gene flow (Bierne et al. 2011, 2013).
-Although we used recent outlier tests designed to account for complex demography and spatial population structure, we are likely to deviate from an implicit but basic assumption of outlier test approaches - that most loci are evolving neutrally without being affected by the indirect effect of selection through linkage (Bierne et al. 2013).
-However, genomic data increasingly support the old prediction that genetic barriers to gene flow can affect a substantial proportion of the genome (Harrison and Larson 2016).
-When explicitly tested with inferential methods that account for among-locus variation in effective migration rates, semi-permeable barriers to gene flow prove to be widespread (Roux et al. 2016).
-It is also increasingly acknowledged that signal of local adaptation should not be easily captured without a broad sampling of the genome (Hoban et al. 2016), suggesting that the outliers easily identified with a limited number of loci could reflect the existence of a cryptic genetic barrier to gene flow involving many selected loci (Bierne et al. 2011).
-However, the most differentiated loci can still provide useful information, if we simply consider them as the best available markers of differentiated genetic backgrounds.
+Our SNP panel allowed us to define five discrete panmictic genetic clusters, two in the Atlantic Ocean, two in the Mediterranean Sea, and one in the Black Sea, which cannot be morphologically distinguished with reliability so far (i.e. cryptic lineages).
+The average genetic differentiation between clusters and its associated variance were strong (0.09 ± 0.02 < FST ± sd < 0.26 ± 0.04).
+In this context, identifying outlier loci is a complex task with problems of false positives (Lotterhos and Whitlock 2014, 2015).
+It is also increasingly being acknowledged that a signal of local adaptation is not easily captured without a broad sampling of the genome in a standard infra-specific low-linkage disequilibrium context (Hoban et al. 2016).
+Finding easily nine well-supported outlier loci with a limited number of loci suggests strong variance in differentiation levels associated with the existence of cryptic genetic barriers involving many selected loci (Bierne et al. 2011).
+Extensive linkage disequilibrium is also maintained in this complex of semi-isolated genetic backgrounds when compared to a standard infra-specific context.
+However, this is not expected to be a rare situation as genomic studies have provided accumulating evidence that semi-permeable barriers to gene flow are widespread (Roux et al. 2016) and affect a substantial proportion of genomes (Harrison and Larson 2016).

-For the seahorse as for many other species however, the genetic structure displayed by outlier loci strongly departs from the average genetic structure, and shows a signature of genetic parallelism (Fig. 2A –C, and Fig. SI2).
-Therefore, the signal of outlier loci (especially the A category in Fig. 5A - B) is not just consistent with what is expected for the most differentiated loci of a neutral distribution.
-Instead, they display a genetic structure that is not compatible with the sample covariance matrix.
-Besides, when compared to well-assembled fish genomes, these outlier loci mapped to a single chromosome in all species (Fig. 4).
-Although interchromosomal rearrangements are relatively uncommon in teleosts (Naruse et al. 2004, Small et al. 2016), the order was not so well conserved among species.
-Nonetheless this result suggests the existence of a large genomic island of differentiation as already reported in other fishes (e.g. in sticklebacks: Jones et al. 2012, in cod: Hemmer-Hansen et al. 2013, in seabass: Tine et al. 2014), and possibly involving a chromosomal inversion or another form of recombination suppression.
+In this study, six of the nine outliers showed a signature of genetic parallelism (Fig. 2, Fig. SI3).
+These six outliers not only proved to be the most differentiated loci using a pairwise comparison between Northern and Southern lineages in the Atlantic Ocean and between the lagoon and marine ecotypes in the Mediterranean Sea (Fig. 6), but they also displayed a genetic structure that is not compatible with the sample covariance matrix inferred with the full set of loci (FLK test, Supporting Information SI6) or with simulations under the best-supported demographic model inferred from transcriptome data (Roux et al. 2016).
+Finally, these six outliers (3.15% of the SNPs analyzed) proved to map to the same chromosome (4.5% of the genome).
+These six loci mapped to the same chromosome in available fish genomes, although the order on the chromosome was not so well conserved in distantly related species.
+This result suggests the existence of a large genomic island of differentiation as already reported in other fishes (e.g. sticklebacks: Jones et al. 2012, cod: Hemmer-Hansen et al. 2013, Berg et al. 2017, seabass: Duranton et al. 2018), and possibly involving a chromosomal inversion or another form of recombination suppression.
+This chromosome-wide island of differentiation also explains why we detected the signal of parallel outlying differentiation with a moderate number of loci analyzed.
+The chromosome could have been easily missed with a few microsatellites but our SNP panel was largely enough to have a few SNPs on the chromosome.
+These preliminary results call for genome sequence analysis in order to better characterize the genomic island and its structural variation, and to investigate the genome localization of additional barrier loci with a smaller chromosomal footprint.

-3- Parapatrically distributed semi-isolated cryptic lineages in the Atlantic Ocean
+2- Parapatrically distributed semi-isolated cryptic lineages in the Atlantic Ocean